-This, her baby, is much like any other baby born into the world.
-He cries when he’s hungry; he shivers when he’s cold; he sooths at the sound of her voice and snuggles into her embrace.
+Her baby is much like any other baby.
+He cries when he’s hungry; he shivers when he’s cold; he soothes at the sound of her voice and snuggles into her embrace.
 In time, he’ll learn to crawl.
 He’ll pull himself awkwardly to his feet and take his first steps.
 He’ll stumble and fall; she’ll wipe his tears and clean his scrapes.
 He’ll curl up on her lap as she teaches him the Scriptures.
 He’ll study math and practice shaping his letters.
 He’ll learn and grow like every other child.

-He is Emmanuel (God with us), stepped down from the adoration and splendour of Heaven into this world of evil and hate, sickness and sorrow.
-He’s taken on the form of the fallen ones, His created, who now despise Him.
+He is Emmanuel (God with us), stepped down from the splendour of Heaven into this world of evil and hate, sickness and sorrow.
+He’s taken on the form of the fallen ones, His created.
 One of us, living among us.

 Still, He is El Shaddai (all Sufficient One), Adonai (the Lord), El Elyon (the God Most High), and the Great I Am.

-All this, He chooses for a purpose decreed in eternity past: salvation, freely offered to all.
-Forgiveness, granted only to those who repent of their sin.
+All this, He chooses for a purpose decreed in eternity past: salvation, freely offered to all; forgiveness, granted to those who repent.

-But the cross will not be the end.
-He will defeat the grave.
-Yeshua, the risen Lord.
+But death will not be the end.
+He is Yeshua, the risen Lord.
 The Life.
-Victor over sin and conqueror of death.
-He will ascend into Heaven to sit at the right hand of His Father, alive evermore, El Olam (Everlasting God).
+Victor over the tomb and conqueror of the grave.
+He will sit at the right hand of His Father in Heaven—alive evermore.
+El Olam (Everlasting God).